LCP

 In 2022 our Anderson St campus (the roastery and Little Tandem) became Climate Neutral Certified.
 Certification involves both buying carbon offsets and committing to an annual carbon reduction plan.

 In 2022, all of our retail bags became fully compostable (except for the tin tie).
-This seems great but we’re still up in the air about whether or not compostable packaging is truly a net good or if it just feels good.
-We’ve been through many trials and tribulations since switching to compostable bags.
-For one, they are definitely not as sturdy or rugged as a regular coffee bag and we have had many break in the mail.
-To offset this, we have been putting more packing materials in each box when shipping.
-This sure seems to defeat the purpose of trying to be more sustainable.
+This seemed great but we weren't fully convinced that compostable packaging was truly a net good or if it just feels good.
+We went through many trials and tribulations after switching to compostable bags.
+They were not as sturdy or rugged as a regular coffee bag and many were breaking open in the mail.
+To offset this, we had to put more packing materials in each box when shipping.
+This seemed to defeat the purpose of trying to be more sustainable.
 And, like the compostable cups, these bags are only compostable if they end up in a proper compost pile or facility.
 If they end up in a landfill, they either emit methane or never break down at all.
+While this still felt like taking a step in the right direction, we continued to look into other options.

 In 2022, we began buying almost all of our electricity at all of our locations from a community solar farm in China, Maine through a company called PowerMarket.
 At one point, we had looked into installing solar panels on our buildings but our roofs were not large enough to offset the amount of power we would need to power our businesses.
 Luckily, community solar started to take off in Maine and we were able to accomplish what we were hoping to do.